LilacMeteorObservatory/MetDetPy/readme.md

 The target executable file and its zip package version (if applied) will be generated in  [dist](./dist/)  directory.

 Notice:
-1. It is suggested to use `Python>=3.7`, `pyinstaller>=5.0`, and `nuitka>=1.3.0` to avoid compatibility issues.
+1. It is suggested to use `pyinstaller>=5.0`, and `nuitka>=1.3.0` to avoid compatibility issues.
-2. According to our test, `pyinstaller` packages MetDetPy faster, and generated executables are usually smaller (about 30%).
+2. According to our test, `pyinstaller` packages MetDetPy faster, and generated executables are usually smaller (about 30% smaller than its nuitka version).
 However, its executables may spend more time when launching.
 In contrast, `nuitka` takes more time at compiling and generates bigger executables (even with UPX compressing), but it launches faster (over 50%).
 Except for the launch time, their running time is mostly the same.
 Thus, you can choose the proper packaging tool to fit your requirement.
 3. Due to the feature of Python, neither tools above can generate cross-platform executable files.

 ## Todo List